chris-fison/aws-lz/README.md

 ```

-Once you've hit save and synced with your repo, you should see github actions kick off (use the extention to monitor).
+Once you've hit save and synced with your repo, you should see github actions kick off (use the extension to monitor).

 ### Closing Notes